 Virginia is 26 years old and is the mother of four children.
 Her husband works as a tailor’s assistant, and together, they have worked hard to feed all of their children and send them to school.
 Despite this, they often struggled to afford the cost of school and nutritious food like fruits, vegetables and meat.

-Two of her eldest children joined Canadian Feed The Children’s child sponsorship program and a corresponding after-school program, which meant they began receiving healthy meals and snacks at school.
+Two of her eldest children joined Canadian Feed The Children’s Sponsor a Child program and a corresponding after-school program, which meant they began receiving healthy meals and snacks at school.
 At the same time, Virginia was invited to join a group of women implementing family gardens.
 Now Virginia is able to feed all of her children fruits and vegetables from her garden and she can sell the surplus at market to earn an income.

 “The project has helped me to have friends and to be part of a women’s group.
 I can cook better meals for my kids and learned to produce veggies that support my family’s nutrition,” she told us.